holt/syringe/README.md

 - `Object.keys`
 - `Object.create`

+All of the above are available natively on modern browsers.
 If you need to support older browsers, the polyfills for these methods are provided in [lib/polyfill.min.js](https://raw.github.com/holt/syringe/master/lib/polyfill.min.js)

 #### Compatibility